omaraflak/ERC4671/README.md

 ##### Pull

-An interface allowing a token owner to pull his token to another of his wallets.
-The caller must provide a signature of the tuple (tokenId, owner, recipient).
+An interface allowing a token owner to pull his token to a another of his wallets (here `recipient`).
+The caller must provide a signature of the tuple `(tokenId, owner, recipient)` using the `owner` wallet.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:syntax=solidity&src=./contracts/IERC4671Pull.sol) -->
 <!-- The below code snippet is automatically added from ./contracts/IERC4671Pull.sol -->